 - To disconnect, touch the smartphone again.

-- To connect a paired smartphone, perform steps 2 and 3.
+- To connect a paired smartphone, perform step 4.

 - If you cannot connect the headset, try the following.

-- Unlock the screen of the smartphone if it is locked, and move the smartphone slowly over the N-Mark of the headset.
+- Unlock the screen of the smartphone if it is locked, and move the smartphone slowly over the N-Mark.

 - If the smartphone is in a case, remove the case.

 - If you touch an NFC-compatible smartphone with the headset, the smartphone terminates BLUETOOTH connection with any current device, and connects to the headset (One-touch connection switching).